MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 1. Azure Active Directory (Azure AD) user principals, or user identities
 2. Azure Active Directory (Azure AD) service principals

-The SQL connection string requires port 1433 to be open.
-1433 is the standard SQL Server port number.
-The SQL connection string also respects the warehouse or lakehouse sql endpoint security model for data access.
+The SQL connection string requires TCP port 1433 to be open.
+TCP 1433 is the standard SQL Server port number.
+The SQL connection string also respects the Warehouse or Lakehouse SQL endpoint security model for data access.
 Data can be obtained for all objects to which a user has access.

 ## Retrieve the SQL connection string